cue-lang/cue/doc/ref/spec.md

 CUE draws its influence from many languages.
 Its main influences were BCL/ GCL (internal to Google), LKB (LinGO), Go, and JSON.
-Others are Swift, Javascript, Prolog, NCL (internal to Google), Jsonnet, HCL, Flabbergast, JSONPath, Haskell, Objective-C, and Python.
+Others are Swift, Typescript, Javascript, Prolog, NCL (internal to Google), Jsonnet, HCL, Flabbergast, JSONPath, Haskell, Objective-C, and Python.

 ## Notation